Axis II Disorders

 The Diagnostic and Statistical Manual of Mental Disorders (DSM) is now in the revised 5th edition.
 The DSM is pretty much the bible for diagnosing mental illnesses in the United States.
 European countries primarily use the International Classification of Diseases (ICD) for defining mental disease on their side of the ocean.
 The standard definitions these resources provide are necessary for research, care standards, and insurance purposes.
 Communication in technical matters needs clarity.
 Generally accepted terms allows for clarity and continued meaningful research.

-If one university is studying, for example, schizoid personality disorder, we can only replicated or disprove their results if their is agreement on the definition of the disorder.
+If one university is studying, for example, schizoid personality disorder, we can only replicate or disprove their results if there is an agreement on the definition of the disorder.
 Despite similarities, the smallest deviation will nullify the results for comparison.

 References: